Indigosoft/ngx-can-activate-app/projects/ngx-can-activate-app/README.md

 export class AppModule {}
 ```

-## 4. Import module and setup component
+## 4. Import NgxCanActivateAppModule

-You first must initialize the module with the component
+Then add your component to the module's initialization.

 ```typescript
 import { NgxCanActivateAppModule } from 'ngx-can-activate-app';